FernandoViudez/algo-nft-booth/README.md

 Front end for NFT Minting Booth

+Setup is:
-Setup is artists create and upload image + metadata to IPFS
+1. Artists create and upload image + metadata to IPFS

-User comes to second table where admins logged into web wallet let them choose from recently uploaded work, they sign a transaction to create the ASA
+2. User comes to second table where admins logged into web wallet
+3. Let user choose from recently uploaded work
+4. Admin they sign a transaction to create the ASA

 If the user already has a funded mobile wallet account, we open a modal to let them share their account QR code and prompt them to opt into the asset, then send them the asset

 If the user does _not_ already have a funded mobile wallet account, we create one and seed it and transfer the ASA then present a QR code to allow them to import the account it was sent to directly to their wallet.

 ## TODO
-Already have account scanner fixes
-Proxy to add api key header privately
-Email or share to user
+"Already have account" scanner fixes or have them init a wc session to app Directions to rekey account if we create for them Email or share to user
-Format signing requests to not die on multiple popups on ipad